-Refer to Notes 4.11.
-5(i) and 6 to the consolidated financial statements.
+Refer to Notes 4.11, 5(i) and 6 to the consolidated financial statements.

-For the year ended 31 December 2023, the Group recognised revenue amounting to approximately HK\$38,056,000 and HK\$15,674,000 from the business of marketing production and content media services, respectively.
+For the year ended 31 December 2024, the Group recognised revenue amounting to approximately HK\$36,723,000 and HK\$54,771,000 from the business of marketing production, and content media and experiential, respectively.

-The Group's principal activities are mainly provision of marketing production services and content media in Hong Kong and Mainland China.
-The end products created by the marketing production and content media services provided are unique, specified to each customer and involved high personal preference.
+The Group's principal activities are mainly provision of marketing production, and content media and experiential business in Hong Kong and Mainland China.
+The end products created by the marketing production and content media business provided are unique, specified to each customer and involved high personal preference.
+The Group also generated revenue from its experiential business by obtaining exclusive rights to utilise the third-party brands for the organisation, promotion and execution of events and activities.

-The management considers that revenue from marketing production services is recognised when the control of the end products is transferred to the customers while the revenue from content media business is recognised to profit or loss when the content media are delivered to customers.
-All the aforesaid revenue are recognised at a point of time.
+The management considers that revenue from marketing production services is recognised when the control of the end products is transferred to the customers.
+Also, revenue from content media business is recognised when the content media or related services are delivered to customers while revenue from the experiential business is recognised when the event/activity is completed.
+All the aforesaid revenue are recognised at a point in time.
 The determination of the revenue recognition requires significant management judgement.